Flyleaf (band): Memento Mori (2009–2010)

 The group, starting in Seattle, Washington, on September 28, 2009, held VIP listening parties throughout the country inviting fans to be the first to hear a selection of songs from the new record and view brand new music videos before they aired nationwide.
 By partnering with Eventful, fans were given the opportunity to demand that their city get routed into the "Road to Memento Mori" using Eventful's "Demand It!" service.

 Based on overwhelming demand there were over 10 events.
 Fans saw Sturm, Sameer Bhattacharya, and Jared Hartmann, who made special appearances at these intimate gatherings across the country.

 On November 2, 2009, the band released a short Webisode for their new album.

-Flyleaf's other video, "Beautiful Bride," was shot in early August 2009 by director Don Tyler.
+Flyleaf's other video, "Beautiful Bride", was shot in early August 2009 by director Don Tyler.
 The video was originally released at the Memento Mori listening events, but was later featured on Yahoo! the day Memento Mori came out.
-The video features James' sister/Sameer's wife, April, as the bride and Joshua Sturm, Lacey's husband, as the groom.
+The video features James' sister/Sameer's wife, April, as the bride and Joshua, Sturm's husband, as the groom.
 Like "Again," this video features Pat's artwork throughout the video.
 Future singles are set to include "Chasm" for rock stations and "Missing" for alternative.

 Flyleaf toured throughout the United States with Breaking Benjamin and Three Days Grace from January to March 2010.
 They embarked on a headlining tour called the "Unite & Fight Tour" with 10 Years and Fair to Midland.
 The tour began on April 28, 2010, and ended on June 6, 2010.
 The band attended the Muz-TV Award 2010 awards (Премия МУЗ-ТВ) in Russia and performed the songs "I'm So Sick", "Again" and "All Around Me".
 They are one of many bands that performed at Download Festival on June 12, 2010.
 The band encouraged fans to donate to stop human trafficking in other countries.